Permutative Preference Alignment from Listwise Ranking of Human Judgments: Related Work

-\textbf{Learning to Rank}\quad Learning to Rank (LTR) involves a set of machine learning techniques widely applied in information retrieval, web search, and recommender systems \citep{liu2009learning, karatzoglou2013learning, BPR_rnn, li2024learning}.
+\textbf{Learning to Rank (LTR)}\quad LTR involves a set of machine learning techniques widely applied in information retrieval, web search, and recommender systems \citep{liu2009learning, karatzoglou2013learning, BPR_rnn, li2024learning}.
 The goal is to train a ranking model by learning a scoring function $s = f(x, y)$ that assigns scores to elements for ranking purposes.
 The loss is computed by comparing the current permutation with the ground truth, which updates the model parameters $\theta$.
 Loss functions in LTR are generally categorized into three types: pointwise, pairwise, and listwise.
 Pointwise and pairwise methods convert the ranking task into classification problems, often overlooking the inherent structure of ordered data.
 Conversely, listwise approaches \citep{xia2008listwise} directly tackle the ranking problem by considering entire ranking lists as training instances.
-This approach fully exploits the relative proximities within ordinal multiple responses, providing a more comprehensive understanding of the ranking relationships.
+This approach fully exploits the relative proximities within multiple responses, enhancing the understanding of the ranking relationships.